mbanes05/96c5dh.csb.app/README.md

-Personal Website Created in We Dev Wrokshop.
-Info not accurate. https://mbanes05.github.io/Personal-Website-Demo/
+Personal Website Created in We Dev Wrokshop(Information not accurate) https://mbanes05.github.io/Personal-Website-Demo/